scorrette/that-community-bot/README.md

 Then run `bot.py` using `python3 bot.py`

 ## Contributing
-If you are currently a member of the ECE discord and would like to contribute, please look for any currently open issues or submit a pull request with a feature you would like to have added!
+Please look for any currently open issues or submit a pull request with a feature you would like to have added!